sean-d/gordle/README.md

 - [x] Works on arm64/x64 macOS; should work on Linux and Windows as well (not tested)
 - [x] Classic wordle gameplay
-- [x] Select different word lists by theme
+- [x] Select different difficulties that are based on word length.
-- [x] Dark and light theme selection
+- [x] Dark and light theme selection (Dark by default)

 ## Prerequisites